Taught course

 Course content

-This postgraduate qualification is designed for those with an academic or professional interest in space science and the technology that underpins this discipline.
-It equips students with the skills to carry out scientific investigations using space-based instrumentation, both individually and as a team.
-Students learn how to use a programming language in support of space science applications and develop other skills that are highly relevant to employment in the space sector.
+This postgraduate qualification is for those with an academic or professional interest in space science and the technology that underpins this discipline.
+It equips you with the skills to conduct scientific investigations using space-based instrumentation, individually and as a team.
+You’ll also learn how to use a programming language for space science applications and develop other skills highly relevant to employment in the space sector.
+You can choose option modules from applied mathematics, computing and IT, engineering, environmental management, physical sciences, project management and systems thinking.

-• Develops skills in conducting science in the space environment through the use of robotic experiments.
+• Develop skills in conducting science in the space environment through the use of robotic experiments

-• Explores current debates in space and planetary sciences using data from space missions.
+• Explore current debates in space and planetary sciences using data from space missions

-• Develops technical and professional skills according to individual needs and interests.
+• Develop technical and professional skills according to your individual needs and interests

 Fees and funding